dart-lang/language/working/base-interface-final/feature-specification.md

     `final`.
 *   `base`, `interface`, and `final` all control the same two capabilities so are mutually exclusive.
-*   `final` and `interface` imply that the type can't be used as a superclass, but the reason for defining a mixin is so that it can be mixed in and become a superclass, so we don't allow those on mixins.

 The remaining valid combinations are: